mozilla/lightbeam/doc/data_format.v1.2.md

 The `sourceQueryDepth` is a metric of how many items there were in the query string.
 This is not a test of unique keys, just simple breaking after the "?" and splitting on "&" and ";".
 Again, http://example.com/ has a depth of 0, as does http://example.com/?, while http://example.com/?captain=kirk&ship=enterprise, http://example.com/?captain=kirk&captain=picard, and http://example.com/?captain=kirk;ship=enterprise all have a depth of 2.

 The `sourceSub` is the remainder of the domain after stripping off the top-level domain (so for "ec2.amazon.com", the source would be "amazon.com" and the source-sub would be "ec2").
-This attribute is new in the 1.1 format.

 The `targetSub` is the same as "sourceSub", but for targets.
-This attribute is new in the 1.1 format.

-The `method` attribute is whether this connection was loaded via GET, POST, PUT, etc. This attribute is new in the 1.1 format.
+The `method` attribute is whether this connection was loaded via GET, POST, PUT, etc.

 The `status` attribute is the numeric status of the response (200, 404, 500, etc.) as an integer.
-This attribute is new in the 1.1 format.

 The `cacheable` attribute will be false if the server responded with any of a variety of mechanisms (as headers) for preventing cacheing such as "Cache-control: no-cache", "Pragma: no-cache", "Expires: 0", or "Expires" with a date value in the past relative to the value of the "Date" header.